JoshuaWise/integer/README.md

 npm install --save integer
 ```

 > You must be using Node.js v10 or above.
-Prebuilt binaries are only available for [LTS versions](https://nodejs.org/en/about/releases/).
+Prebuilt binaries are available for [LTS versions](https://nodejs.org/en/about/releases/) + Linux/OSX.

 ## Usage